Founded in 1850 in Nihonbashi-Odenma-cho, Chuo-ku.

 Access

-3-minute walk from Exit 1 of Kayabacho Station on the Tokyo Metro Hibiya Line and Tozai Line.
+A 3-minute walk from Kayabacho Station Exit 1 on the Tokyo Metro Hibiya Line and Tozai Line

 Business hours